Prathamesh1811/AnimetoFood/README.md

 For deploying a static webapp using Azure Static web app service we have to make a resource group in my case it was "AnimetoFood" and connect to github account in order to access repositories.
 Azure creates a github actions .yaml file in ".github/Workflows/ " which automatically detects a new commit and run a github actions workflow and the changes reflects on the actual website.

+For more details on the deployment process watch this video demo I created : https://youtu.be/tDSLf9P_9Pc